neumino/neumino.github.io/movies.md

-### Why Him?
+### Azul Magia
-*Released on 2016-12-22, vote average 6.1*
+*Released on 2017-01-05, vote average 8*

-A dad forms a bitter rivalry with his daughter&#39;s young rich boyfriend.
+Moises goes to the forest in search of a fruit that will heal his sick mother.
+During his search he encounters a strange girl who promises to help in exchange of protection from an evil monster haunting her.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/CO6qLC4cL8E?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/lNsL4cyrlb0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>